 Everything You Need to Know

 Cloth face coverings and masks are now commonplace, and a symbol of our fight against the COVID-19 pandemic.
-For your safety and the safety of others, public health officials are requiring their use in public spaces where physical distancing of six feet or more cannot be achieved, such as at grocery stores and pharmacies.
+For your safety and the safety of others, public health officials require their use in all public spaces.

 Face coverings are required in these settings for everyone over the age of 12, unless a health issue precludes a person from wearing one safely.
 This precaution needs to be taken in addition to staying home, physical distancing, and washing hands frequently.